Impulses to grow

 Ownership & Impact

-Growth becomes real, when we take responsibility
+Growth becomes real, when we take responsibility.
+Leadership is not about control — it’s about contribution.

 In teams, ownership grows when people understand how their actions influence the whole - and impact becomes sustainable when we lead together.